 “One thing that's great about firefighters: If they don't have the equipment they desperately need, they don't have the help, they don't care.
 They'll do it on their own.”- Denis Leary

-We can’t ignore that firefighters dedicate their lives to the protection of life and property.
-Sometimes their work is so fearless that they even climb a tree in a burning forest to save a defenceless animal and it was so frightened to come down on its own.
-Isn't it!
-These types of things, actions firefighter’s do every day.
+Sometimes firefighters' work is so fearless that they will even climb a tree in a burning forest to save a defenceless animal that they are too frightened to come down on their own.
+Isn't it?
+These are the types of things firefighters do every day.
 In all cases, it risks the ultimate sacrifice of a firefighter's life.
-For us, they are the saviours of life but it is a part of their job.
+For us, they are the saviours of life, but it is a part of their job.
 This day is to celebrate the courage and brevity that these men and women show.

 International Firefighters' Day (IFFD): History

-In Ancient Egypt, the first organised professional for firefighter's was to combat structural fires but that time firefighters worked for private companies and they provide the services to those only who can afford it.
-Later, in Ancient Rome, Ceasar Augustus revolutionised fire fighting by calling for the creation of fireguard which was known as Vigiles, they were trained, paid and equipped by the State.
+In Ancient Egypt, the first organised professional firefighter was to combat structural fires, but at at that time, firefighters worked for private companies and provided the services only to those who could afford them.
+Later, in Ancient Rome, Caesar Augustus revolutionised fire fighting by calling for the creation of fireguards, which were known as Vigiles.
+They were trained, paid, and equipped by the state.

-In 1999, Firefighters' Day was created when 5 firefighters' died tragically during a wildfire at Linton in Victoria, Australia.
-They were died due to the sudden change in the direction of the wind and so they were engulfed in flames.
+In 1999, Firefighters' Day was created when five firefighters died tragically during a wildfire at Linton in Victoria, Australia.
+They died due to the sudden change in the direction of the wind.
+They were engulfed in flames.

 Why is International Firefighters' Day (IFFD) celebrated on 4 May?